755452800/DACs_Screening_for_CO2RR_using_ML/README.md

 4. Check the source data and codes, and run the scripts under the `DACs_Screening` environment to reproduce the results.

+*Note that `plt.show()` in the scripts is a blocking function, so you need manually close the figures to continue if you're running the scripts in a terminal.*

 ## How to cite

 `TBC`